corpnewt/CorpBot.py/README.md

 	   └─ Displays the Garfield Minus Garfield comic for the passed date (MM-DD-YYYY) f...
 	  $peanuts [date]
 	   └─ Displays the Peanuts comic for the passed date (MM-DD-YYYY) from 10-02-1950 t...
+	  $randcalvin
+	   └─ Displays a random Calvin & Hobbes comic from 11-18-1985 to today.
 	  $randcyanide
 	   └─ Displays a random Cyanide & Happiness comic from 01-26-2005 to today.
 	  $randgarfield